 A distribution of a percentage of a company’s earnings, determined by a company’s board of directors, generally as a percentage of the stock’s current share price.
 Dividends can be issued in cash, shares, or other property, and are most commonly issued on a quarterly basis.

-A date by which an investor must hold shares in a security in order to receive the security’s dividend distribution.
-Because trades generally take two trading days to settle, the ex-date is accepted as being two trading days before the record date, which is the date when an investor must be recorded as a company shareholder to receive a dividend.
+A cut-off date by which an investor must hold shares in a security in order to receive the security’s dividend distribution.
+Because trades generally take two trading days to settle, the ex-date is accepted as being two trading days before the record date, when an investor must be recorded as a company shareholder to receive a dividend.

 Exchange-traded fund (ETF)

-You can either sell your option, or exercise your right to buy (in the case of a call) or sell (in the case of a put) the underlying security at the strike price.
+You can either sell your option, or exercise your right to buy (call) or sell (put) the underlying security at the strike price.
 Readers of the Delta Report will rarely exercise an option—we usually recommend selling them prior to expiration.

 Exponential moving average (EMA)

-A type of moving average that is weighted more towards recent data.
+A technical chart indicator that is a type of moving average but is weighted more towards recent data.
 Because of this, the EMA reacts to price changes in a security more quickly than a simple MA.

 The termination date for the option contract.
-Standard option contracts officially expire on the Friday before the third Saturday of each month.
+Standard option contracts officially expire on the third Friday of each month.

 A relationship between two variables in which they move in opposite directions.
 A common inverse (or negative) correlation is the relationship of the broad stock market to gold.
 As stocks decline, gold tends to rise as investors store their money in more “safe haven” assets.